![]() |

 A large portion of our practice is devoted to transportation contracting,

 including agreements for dedicated services and logistics contracts.
-Shipper/Carrier

-Agreement Rules Circulars Frequently
+Rules Circulars

 shipments move on rate confirmation sheets or other abbreviated notices